-'I was wandering if you could answer several of my questions.
-Believe me, I shall attempt to be as prompt and direct as possible', I stated.
+'I was wondering if you could answer several of my questions.
+Believe me, I shall attempt to be as prompt and direct as possible'.

 'Questions you say detective, such as what type of questions?'
 She insisted.

 'I consider myself at times a verbivore, but this sesquipedalian appellation of yours is an uncommon name I have seldom heard of in England.
-As I was saying Lady Buslingthorpe, I came here to know if you could tell me if your store has sold a lot of black thorny roses recently; and whether or not it was frequent for these particular roses to be sold and seen so visibly throughout the city', I said to her.
+As I was saying Lady Buslingthorpe, I came here to know if you could tell me if your store has sold a lot of black thorny roses recently; and whether or not it was frequent for these particular roses to be sold and seen so visibly throughout the city'.

 'The Victorian cult of mourning, you say Lady Buslingthorpe?
 I must confess through my admission that I only know the rudimentary connotation of this selcouth cult.
-Perchance, you will be so kind to inform me what I need to know about this cult Lady Buslingthorpe', I acknowledged.
+Perchance, you will be so kind to inform me what I need to know about this cult Lady Buslingthorpe'.

 She was equanimous in her reply, 'Unfortunately, I am no expert on the matter and I don't want to be perceived as an ultracrepidarian—but if I can be of any more service to you Detective Crow, I would suggest that you visit our Melbourne Museum that is located in the city block between the streets of La Trobe, Swanston, Little Lonsdale and Russell.
 There you will find all the pertinent information about the Victorian cult of mourning sir'.